CCRI-Cyberknights/page/docs/RESOURCES-MAINTAINERS.md

 1. Append/update entries in the `data` array.
 2. Keep names short and recognizable.
 3. Use official URLs; avoid trackers when possible.
+4. Include `summary` and `detailedSummary` fields for enhanced user experience.
-4. If you add a new `cat`, update the chips and `catNames` mapping.
+5. If you add a new `cat`, update the chips and `catNames` mapping.

+## Enhanced Resource Cards

+Resources now support enhanced display with:
+- **Summary**: One-sentence description visible on cards (12px font)
+- **Detailed Summary**: Comprehensive description accessible via modal (16px font)
+- **Modal System**: Click any card to open enlarged view with better readability
+- **Action Buttons**: Dynamic button text based on resource type (Visit Site, View Repository, etc.)

 ## UI and Behavior